 The 'pre-1975 service pensions injustice' or 'pre-1975 armed forces pensions injustice' affects ex-servicemen and women who served as regular 'Other Ranks' in the Royal Navy or Royal Marines, British Army or Royal Air Force, and left before April 1975 without completing a full 22-year armed forces career.
-They have no pension for their years of service in the forces.
+They have no pension for their years of service in the British Armed Forces.
 The issue also affects the widows and widowers of such former personnel.

 The Armed Forces Pension Group (AFPG) [disbanded 2015 - see Updates about the pre-1975 service pensions injustice] explained that: